Now then, for some commentary on the 3rd Act.

 Q. Is Kotarou a chubby chaser?[4]

-A. The bigger the tits the better (breast lifts are a NO) and pursuing that thought process he enthusiastically dove into the sea of electrons every night, collecting important bits of intel, finally coming to expand his strikezone, which happened to happen right about the time he rose to his 2nd year11th grade
+A. The bigger the tits the better (breast lifts are a NO) and pursuing that thought process he enthusiastically dove into the sea of electrons every night, collecting important bits of intel, finally coming to expand his strikezone, which happened to happen right about the time he rose to his 2nd year

 He’s at the level where he can turn a blind eye to the fat if the chest is large enough, so he’s not a genuine chubby chaser.
 Frankly, he’s just into huge breasts.